Kjadapi/NotisJS/README.md

 # NotisJS🍞

-A Lightweight customizable toast library for front-end developers.
+A Lightweight customizable toast library for front-end developers. no css file required
 > This lib is still beta so if there is any issue just report it😁

 ## 🔗 CDN